Womanizer (song): Live performances

-Cover versions
+Cover versions and media appearance

 "Womanizer" has been covered by many artists from a variety of music genres, as well as a great number of amateurs.
 Clark Collis of Entertainment Weekly explained that "the song has been covered by other artists with an enthusiasm only matched in recent times by musicians' desire to remake Radiohead's 'Creep' in their own image".
 On December 8, 2008, New Zealand singer Ladyhawke performed a cover at BBC Radio 1's Live Lounge.
-The song was covered by American band The All-American Rejects on the Yahoo!
+The song was covered by American band the All-American Rejects on the Yahoo!
 Music Pepsi Smash show in December 2008.
 It was performed in an acoustic version, in which the band members played percussions with beer bottles.
-The cover also included an excerpt from The Turtles's "Happy Together".
+The cover also included an excerpt from the Turtles's "Happy Together".
 British singer Lily Allen also covered the song, because "simple really, I love Britney and I love the song".
 Her cover was a stripped-down version, that according to Nick Levine of Digital Spy, "might provoke those who reckon it doesn't have much of a chorus to revise their opinion".
 Allen also performed the song as the encore during her 2009 tour.
 French singer Sliimy cover was deemed as an "indie makeover".
 He would later be the opening act of the second Paris date at The Circus Starring Britney Spears.

 On January 13, 2009, English singer Ana Silvera covered the song during one of her London concerts.

 On April 6, 2009, Scottish band Franz Ferdinand also covered the song at Radio 1's Live Lounge.
 Lead singer Alex Kapranos claimed "It's been the best song out in the last few months".
 It was also covered regularly by them during their 2009 American spring tour.
 The song was performed live by British girl group Girls Aloud during their Out of Control Tour, starting April 24, 2009, and released on their 2009 live album Out of Control: Live from the O2.
 "Womanizer" was also covered by Fall Out Boy, among others.
 "Weird Al" Yankovic also covered this song for part of the polka medley off his 2011 album Alpocalypse.
 In the 2012 Glee episode "Britney 2.0", actors Melissa Benoist, Alex Newell and Jenna Ushkowitz performed a cover of the song.

-A cover by The Gym-All Stars appears on the 2009 dance-party video game Just Dance.